 Hiking in Hong Kong - The Best Hikes With a View

 Who knew that one of the most eclectic cities in the world has an amazing hiking scene?
 Hiking in Hong Kong is an absolute must during your visit.
 Hong Kong is full of vibrant hikes that range from coastal shore scenery to views over the top of the cityscape.
-Plus, hiking is one of the best free things to do in Hong Kong.
+Plus, hiking is one of the best things to do in Hong Kong.

 PIN this for Later?

 What we love about hiking in Hong Kong is it’s an easy way to get out in nature and get in the day’s exercise.
 Hong Kong has a number of great hikes for all levels of hikers.
 If you’re an advanced hiker who loves a good uphill challenge there’s plenty of room for you to pump your legs.
 If you’d prefer some nice scenery complimented with a gentle stroll, Hong Kong hiking has you covered as well.